ivobul/theodinproject-google-homepage/README.md

 # Assignment

-## Easy Version: Build the Google.com homepage
+## Easy Version: Rebuild the Google.com homepage
-(the simple one with just a search box).
+- the simple one with just a search box